HyoungsungKim/Studying-ethereum/study-in-geth/docs/(For-lecture)Build-private-network-and-test.md

 ### Download and install geth

-First clone geth from go-ethereum repository to `GOPATH` directory
+First clone geth from go-ethereum repository to `GOPATH` directory. my `GOPATH` is `/home/hskim/go` so i cloned geth to `/home/hskim/go/src/github.com`

-my `GOPATH` is `/home/hskim/go` so i cloned geth to `/home/hskim/go/src/github.com`
+>If you don't want to change any code in .go, you can clone it anywhere

 ```
 git clone -b lecture --single-branch https://github.com/HyoungsungKim/go-ethereum.git
 ```

-Then geth will be downloaded. after downloading, move to `go-ethereum` directory and open terminal
+Then geth will be downloaded. after downloading, move to `go-ethereum` directory and open terminal and type this line

 ```
 make all